 November 1966 – Abbey Road Studios, London, UK

 On November 24, 1966 The Beatles returned to Abbey Road Studios for the first time since finishing Revolver in June and immediately began working on John’s newest song.
-Take 1 from that day marks the first of three arrangements of the song The Beatles recorded.
-This is the song as it was captured to tape that first day, including distinctive Beatle vocal harmonies (about a minute in) that were inexplicably edited out of the Anthology 2 mix of this take:
+Take 1 from that day marks the first of three arrangements The Beatles recorded of the song.
+This is the song as it was captured to tape that first day, including distinctive Beatle vocal harmonies (about one minute in) that were inexplicably edited out of the Anthology 2 mix of this take:

 December 1966 – Abbey Road Studios, London, UK